jinghuazhao/INF/SOMAscan.md

 levels using a different method (proximity extension assay; Olink Bioscience, Uppsala, Sweden13) in 4,998 individuals, and used this to derive genotype-MMP12 effect estimates for the 17 variants in our genetic score.
-Second, we obtained effect estimates from a pQTL study based on SOMAscan assay measurements in an inde- pendent sample of ~1,000 individuals3.
+Second, we obtained effect estimates from a pQTL study based on SOMAscan assay measurements in an independent sample of ~1,000 individuals3.
 In both cases the genetic score reflecting higher plasma MMP-12 was associated with lower risk of CHD.

 **Overlap of pQTLs with drug targets**.
-We used the Informa Pharmaprojects data- base from Citeline to obtain information on drugs that target proteins assayed on the SOMAscan platform.
+We used the Informa Pharmaprojects database from Citeline to obtain information on drugs that target proteins assayed on the SOMAscan platform.
 This is a manually curated database that maintains profiles for >60,000 drugs.
 For our analysis, we focused on the following information for each drug: protein target, indications, and development status.
 We